wgs4/qt515_qtwebkit_build/README.md

 ```

 ### Edit build steps
 Building can sometimes fail, so to make the try-and-error process easier, the build is divided into steps.
 If a step fails, the script will exit.
 On re-run, it will continue from the failed step, with the last successful step saved in the `last_successful_step` file under the source directory.

+To restart clean build, first remove `last_successful_step` file if it exists in the sources directory `$SRC_DIR`.

 You can disable any step by commenting it out.